9.3: Specific screening targets

 9.3.1: HBsAg

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.2: anti-HIV 1+2 or HIV 1+2 Ag/Ab combination

-• In addition to the assay manufacturer’s controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.3: anti-HCV

-• In addition to the assay manufacturer’s controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.4: anti-HTLV I/II

-• The UK requirement for the minimum level of sensitivity for the performance of anti-HTLV I/II screening is that a positive result should be obtained with the UK anti-HTLV working standard, available from NIBSC (03/104 or equivalent).
+- The UK requirement for the minimum level of sensitivity for the performance of anti-HTLV I/II screening is that a positive result should be obtained during assay evaluation/validation/verification with a quality control reagent calibrated to the WHO International Standard.
+In the absence of standardisation against a WHO International Standard, the quality control must be validated for use by the UK Blood Service using the reagent.

-• In addition to the assay manufacturer’s controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.5: Syphilis antibody

-• The UK requirement for the minimum level of sensitivity for the performance of syphilis (specific treponemal antibody) screening is that a positive result should be obtained with the appropriate syphilis Ab standard available from NIBSC (QCRSYPHQC1 (20/B767), QCRSYPHQC2 (17/B713) or equivalent).
+- The UK requirement for the minimum level of sensitivity for the performance of syphilis (specific treponemal antibody) screening is that a positive result should be obtained during assay evaluation/validation/verification with a quality control reagent calibrated to the WHO International Standard.
+In the absence of standardisation against a WHO International Standard for enzyme immunoassays, the quality control must be validated for use by the UK Blood Service using the reagent.

-• In addition to the assay manufacturer’s controls, the NIBSC syphilis antibody quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control sample have satisfied the criteria laid down.

 9.3.6: Malarial antibody

-Donations collected from donors with an identified malarial risk may be released if the donation has been collected following the exclusion period set out in the Joint United Kingdom Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee (JPAC) Donor Selection Guidelines3 and malarial antibody is not detected on screening.
+Donations collected from donors with an identified malarial risk may be released if the donation has been collected following the exclusion period set out in the JPAC Donor Selection Guidelines3 and malarial antibody is not detected on screening.
 These guidelines also identify specific situations when donations may be released if malarial antibody is detected and additional testing for malarial DNA is then performed and malarial DNA not detected, and situations when donations may be collected at a timepoint within the standard exclusion period.

-• In addition to the assay manufacturer’s controls, the NIBSC malaria antibody quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

-• In addition to the assay manufacturer’s controls, the anti-T.cruzi quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.8: anti-HBc

-The exclusion period for blood donors who have had body piercing, acupuncture etc. are given in the JPAC Donor Selection Guidelines3.
+The exclusion period for blood donors who have had body piercing, which includes derma-rolling, ear and body piercing, permanent and semi-permanent make-up, tattooing, platelet rich plasma facial, ritual self-flagellation and acupuncture, are given in the JPAC Donor Selection Guidelines3.

 All blood donors are to be screened for anti-HBc at their first donation or their donation after the introduction of anti-HBc screening.
 Anti-HBc screening to be repeated if a donor lapses (over 2 years) or has a new HBV risk.
-Tissue and stem cell donations have anti-HBc screening as a mandatory requirement.
+Tissue and stem cell donations have anti-HBc screening as a mandatory requirement at each donation.

-• In addition to the assay manufacturer’s controls, the NIBSC anti-HBc quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.9: anti-HCMV

-• The UK requirement for the minimum level of sensitivity for the performance of anti-HCMV screening is that a positive result should be obtained with the anti-CMV standard available from NIBSC (QCRCMVQC1 (18/B731) or equivalent).
+- The UK requirement for the minimum level of sensitivity for the performance of anti-HCMV screening is that a positive result should be obtained during assay evaluation/validation/verification with a quality control reagent calibrated to the WHO International Standard.
+In the absence of standardisation against a WHO International Standard, the quality control must be validated for use by the UK Blood Service using the material.

-• In addition to the assay manufacturer’s controls, the NIBSC anti-HCMV quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro, assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.10: anti-HBs

-• The UK requirement for the minimum level of sensitivity for the performance of anti-HBs testing is that a positive result should be obtained with the anti-HBs standard available from NIBSC (QCRHBsQC1 or equivalent).
+- The UK requirement for the minimum level of sensitivity for the performance of anti-HBs testing is that a positive result should be obtained during assay evaluation/validation/verification with a quality control reagent calibrated to the WHO International Standard.
+In the absence of standardisation against a WHO International Standard, the quality control must be validated for use by the UK Blood Service using the material.

-• In addition to the assay manufacturer’s controls, the NIBSC anti-HBs quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+- In addition to the assay manufacturer’s controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
+Where available, the quality control should be CE or UKCA marked.
+The quality control must be manufactured by a different manufacturer to that of the assay.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down.

 9.3.11: Hepatitis C virus RNA

-• The UK requirement for the minimum level of sensitivity for the performance of HCV RNA screening is 5000 IU/mL in an individual donation.
-A multiplex working reagent (HBV DNA, HCV RNA, HIV RNA) is available from NIBSC (14/198 or equivalent).
+- The UK requirement for the minimum level of sensitivity for the performance of HCV RNA screening is 5000 IU/mL in an individual donation.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and any additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and any additional quality control sample have satisfied the criteria laid down.

 9.3.12: Hepatitis B virus DNA

-• There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HBV DNA screening.
-A multiplex working reagent (HBV DNA, HCV RNA, HIV RNA) is available from NIBSC (14/198 or equivalent).
+- There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HBV DNA screening.

 9.3.13: Human immunodeficiency virus RNA

-• There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HIV RNA screening.
-A multiplex working reagent (HBV DNA, HCV RNA, HIV RNA) is available from NIBSC (14/198 or equivalent).
+- There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HIV RNA screening.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and any additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and any additional quality control sample have satisfied the criteria laid down.

 9.3.14: Hepatitis E virus RNA

-• There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HEV RNA screening.
-An HEV RNA international standard is available from the Paul Ehrlich Institute (PEI) (6329/10 or equivalent).
+- There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HEV RNA screening.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and any additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and any additional quality control sample have satisfied the criteria laid down.

 9.3.15: West Nile virus RNA